ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 ## Config for passthru buttons

-The default config handles button press for keyboard mapping with automatic key repeat, and allows only a single button action at a time.
-If you need a pass-thru handling of button press, you can edit the file "C:\Program Files\Gear VR Controller\Gear_VR_Controller.dll.config" (default, text editor needs to be run as admin) and restart the app.
+The default config handles button press for keyboard mapping with automatic key repeat, and allows only one button action at a time.
+If you need a pass-thru handling of button press, you can edit the file "C:\Program Files\Gear VR Controller\Gear_VR_Controller.dll.config" (default, text editor needs to be run as admin) as follows and restart the app.

 Modify these options from False to True: